 I use the Adobe Creative Cloud suite, including Photoshop, Illustrator, and Premiere.
 I work on a Macbook Pro.

 When it comes to text fonts, I love Gotham, because it’s practically impossible for it to look bad.
 My favorite decorative fonts change all the time as I keep finding new ones!

 How did you get started in graphic design?

-I went to a high school that had a big emphasis on design and I learned how to use Photoshop freshman year of high school.
-I was hooked and made things with it practically every day after school.
+I went to a high school that had a big emphasis on design and I learned how to use Photoshop when I was a freshman in high school.
+I was hooked and practiced design work practically every day after school.
 I decided to study it further in college, where I got a full, formal design education.

 Do you have to go to college to be a graphic designer?

-It’s not as strictly necessary as it would be if you were trying to be a doctor, but I think a formal design education is definitely worth your time.
+It’s not as strictly necessary as it would be if you were trying to be a doctor, but I think a formal design education is definitely worth your time if you have the resources to afford it.
 I was lucky that I was accepted and able to attend one of the best design schools in the country, but if money, location, or time are a barrier to you, I would definitely recommend taking classes at a local community college or online school at the very least.
-Learning alongside other aspiring designers is a huge asset, since you can all push yourselves to get better together through critiques and group projects, and you’ll end up with a community of fellow designers once you graduate.
+Learning alongside other aspiring designers is a huge asset, since you can all push yourselves to get better together through critiques and group projects, and you’ll be a part of a community of fellow designers once you graduate.